koalatiapp/app/README.md

 ## License

 Koalati is an open-source platform that is distributed with an MIT license.

+Tools and resources like FontAwesome 6 Pro are used with the appropriate license, and are not covered by the MIT license.

 For more information about Koalati's licensing, visit [the Licensing page](https://docs.koalati.com/docs/licensing) of our contributor documentation.